EchoMAV/docs/docs/echopilot_carrier_pinout.md

 4        | Pwr            | GND         | GND

 #### M.2 Connector for Cellular Modem (J30)
-This is Key B M.2 connector for use with a 3052 form factor cellular modem, such as the Sierra Wireless EM9191.
-The connector has USB3 connectivity to the modem (no PCIe) and a dedicated 3.3V power supply.
+This is a Key B M.2 connector for use with a 3052 form factor cellular modem, such as the Sierra Wireless EM9191.
+The connector includes USB3.1 connectivity to the modem ( PCIe is not supported).
 Attach the modem using a M2x0.4mm x 3mm wafer head screw.

 A heat pad under the modem provides the option for a heat sinking solution from the cellular modem.
 The following components can be used to build a heat sink:
-Thermal Pad between the modem and Carrier Board: Panasonic EYG-T7070A15A (cut to fit) 14x14mm heatsink mounted on the Carrier Board: CUI HSB03-141406 Heatsink Adhesive: MG Chemicals 8329TFF-25ML
+> Thermal Pad between the modem and Carrier Board: **Panasonic EYG-T7070A15A (cut to fit):**
+> 14x14mm heatsink mounted on the Carrier Board: **CUI HSB03-141406**
+> Heatsink Adhesive: **MG Chemicals 8329TFF-25ML**

 Connector: J29, Part Number: SM3ZS067U310ABR1200
 Mating Connector: M.2 Key B Modem, size 3052